Vitols999/QMS-WIKI/DocBasicsMapDem.md

 </TMS>
 ```

-**<Title>** This tag is currently of no use and just for backward compatibility to QLandkarte
+`<Title>`: This tag is currently of no use and just for backward compatibility to QLandkarte

-**<Copyright>** A copyright notice for the maps displayed.
+`<Copyright>`: A copyright notice for the maps displayed.

-**<RawHeader>** An optional list of name/value pairs to be inserted into the HTTP header of the request.
+`<RawHeader>`: An optional list of name/value pairs to be inserted into the HTTP header of the request.
 Some servers want to see special value here.
 Example:

 ```xml